pmt/FBchatbot/README.md

 # Duke2016 Facebook Messenger Chatbot README.md

-# Kameron Kales.
+My name is Kameron Kales.
 I am a founder (along with Chris Comrie) of Glance.
-Glance is a chatbot company which helps students
-# discover and view a day in the life working at startups.
+Glance is a chatbot company which helps students discover and view a day in the life working at startups.
 We work out of HQ Raleigh and live at Thinkhouse.
-In
-# addition we were selected to be apart of the 2016 Innovators Program backed by Citrix and RedHat.
+In addition we were selected to be apart of the 2016 Innovators Program backed by Citrix and RedHat.

-# I can be reached at kameron@askglance.com.
-My cell phone number is 704-877-6219 or on facebook at
+I can be reached at kameron@askglance.com.
+My cell phone number is 704-877-6219 or on facebook at facebook.com/kameron.kales
-# facebook.com/kameron.kales

 ------------------------------------------------------------------------------------------------------------------------
 Things you will need for this talk: